 If your network has multiple subnets that share the same public IP address, all the subnets can take advantage of a single content cache.
 The following figure illustrates a network with two subnets sharing a single content cache:

 Can I have more than one content cache?

-When your network has more than one content cache, the content caches automatically become peers and can consult and share cached software.
-When a requested item isn’t available on one content cache, it checks its peers for the item.
-If the item is available, it’s downloaded from the peer.
+When your network has more than one content cache, they automatically become peers and can consult and share cached software.
+When a requested item isn’t available on a content cache, its peers are checked and, if the item is available, it’s downloaded.
 If it’s not available from a peer, the item is downloaded from a parent, if configured, or from Apple over the Internet.
 The right content cache is automatically selected by the client when more than one is available.
 For more information, see Set up content cache clients, peers, or parents.